 With seating wrapped around the action, there will also be 250 promenading tickets at £25 available in advance for each performance.
 The production designer is Bunny Christie, with costumes by Christina Cunningham, lighting by Bruno Poet and music by Nick Powell.

-Julius Caesar will be broadcast on National Theatre Live in March 2018.
+Julius Caesar will be broadcast by National Theatre Live on 22 March 2018.

 £65, £50, £35, £25, £15

 2 hours (no interval)